sap-tutorials/Tutorials/tutorials/data-lake-file-containers-hdlfscli/data-lake-file-containers-hdlfscli.md

 ---
 title: Getting Started with Data Lake Files HDLFSCLI
-description: Learn how to setup the SAP HANA data lake file container command line interface and use the it to manage your data files.
+description: Learn how to setup the SAP HANA Data Lake file container command line interface and use the it to manage your data files.
 auto_validation: true
 time: 60
 tags: [ tutorial>beginner, software-product>sap-hana-cloud, tutorial>license]